 Step 1: Finish high school or earn your G.E.D.

 For anyone looking at getting in to accredited ultrasound technician training in Connecticut be sure that you have your high school diploma or GED.

 Step 2: Sign-up for an accredited ultrasound tech school in CT

-Step 3: Graduate from the course and all requisite training hours
+Step 3: Graduate from the course in CT and all requisite training hours

-Graduating from an accredited course is required to become an ultrasound technician.
-Programs in Connecticut require you to finish a minimum number of training hours in a clinical environment.
+Graduating from an accredited ultrasound technician course in Connecticut is required to become an ultrasound technician in Connecticut.
+Also, programs in Connecticut require you to finish a minimum number of training hours in a clinical environment.

 Ultrasound technician salary and jobs in Connecticut

-The need for ultrasound techs is at historic levels in not just Connecticut, but throughout the entire U.S. Through 2026, the Bureau of Labor Statistics forecasts a 15% increase in additional opportunities for ultrasound technicians in Connecticut.
-Most of the hiring for sonographers will be at Connecticut offices of other healthcare practitioners, hospitals and physicians offices are anticipated to account for the vast majority of all added jobs.
+The need for ultrasound techs is at historic levels in Connecticut.
+Through 2026, the Bureau of Labor Statistics forecasts a 15% increase in additional opportunities for ultrasound technicians in Connecticut.
+Most of the hiring for sonographers will be at Connecticut offices of other healthcare practitioners, hospitals and physicians offices are anticipated to account for the vast majority of all added jobs in the state.
 There will also be some demand at government agencies and clinics across the state of CT.
 As previously mentioned, a number of of these positions might be ideal starting off points for careers in the medical field.
 Below you will find a record of the largest cities in Connecticut and more info on ultrasound technician pay by area and county.
 All the data comes from the website of bls.gov.

 |Norwich-New London, CT-RI Metropolitan NECTA||Hourly||$25.28||$43.71||$56.52|